 All over the world, fisheries are collapsing.
 But in the waters around Tetepare, healthy fish populations still exist, thanks in part to the ranger-enforced MPA.
 While Tetepare’s MPA is a permanent no-take zone and cannot be fished, the area acts as a nursery and refuge for fish, and ultimately helps to boost fish numbers outside the protected area.
 Our regular marine monitoring has shown Tetepare’s reefs and fish numbers are healthy, both inside and outside the MPA.

 Descendants come to the island regularly to harvest resources.
 They fish, dive for trochus and crayfish and hunt pigs.
-The island, with its abundant resources, is seen as a larder for feasts, where people can access good stocks of resources, thanks to the sustainable management practices of the TDA.
+The island, with its abundant resources, is seen as a larder for feasts, where people can access good stocks of resources, thanks to the sustainable management practices of TDA.

 We hold regular awareness meetings in our member communities to explain the Tetepare project activities, as well as to educate and empower members to sustainably manage the natural resources in their own local areas and conserve their environments.
 Our staff members are also encouraged to teach their own communities more about conservation.